-- BS 644, clause 5.7. - BS 8213-4. - · SWA 'Specifier's guide to steel windows'. - BPF 'Code of practice for the survey and installation of windows and external doorsets'.
+- BS 644, Appendix D (wood windows). - · SWA 'Specifier's guide to steel windows'. - BPF code of practice for the installation of PVC-U windows in new dwellings. - Joint trades publication 'Code of practice for the survey and installation of windows and external doorsets', developed by British Plastics Federation, British Woodworking Federation, Council for Aluminium in Building, and Steel Window Association.

 For windows under 1200 mm wide, frame fixings are generally only required up the jambs.
-For wider openings, it may be necessary to specify head and sill fixings.
+For wider openings it may be necessary to specify head and sill fixings.